 An editor will mark your pages up, make changes, and show you where your writing needs to improve.
 With an editor, you can see what you did wrong, but you might not know how to fix it.
 You may emerge a better writer.

 With a book coach, you’re learning all the way along the journey.
 It’s very personalized teaching, with lots of back and forth, lots of practice, and lots of feedback.
+I’m an editorial book coach, which means I’m working with you not only to put a great book together and get it finished, but to improve your writing at the line level at every deadline.
+This improvement compounds over the course of your project.
 You will emerge a better writer, which pays dividends in your next book project.

 -